Culture Food & Travel News & features

 Japanese restaurant Taro to open Brighton branch this September

-Japanese restaurant Taro is opening its first branch outside of London this autumn, launching in Brighton on 15th September.
+Japanese restaurant Taro is opening its first branch outside of London this autumn, launching in Brighton at the end of September.
 The new restaurant, located on Ship Street in the city’s Lanes district, marks the ninth location for the group, which has steadily expanded across London and the South East since it first welcomed diners in 1999.
 Founded by the mysteriously named Mr Taro, who opened the first location on Brewer Street in Soho, the brand is inspired by taishu shokudo, meaning “an everyday dining room” in Japanese, and remains true to the concept, serving traditional dishes in a casual setting.

 Taro Brighton will serve a menu consistent with other locations, including ramen, udon, sushi, sashimi and tempura, all made fresh to order.
 Signature items include prawn or chicken gyoza, takoyaki (octopus balls with tonkatsu sauce) and a variety of bento boxes featuring sushi, tempura, katsu, edamame, miso soup and rice.
 The seaside branch will also feature a location-specific dish, the Brighton Roll – a rainbow sushi roll filled with salmon, prawn, tuna, yellowtail, asparagus, avocado and tobiko, topped with spicy mayo.
 Drinks on offer will include hot and cold sake, Japanese beers, soft drinks and cocktails including a Lychee Martini, made with Holy Grass vodka, lychee juice, coconut syrup and lime.